krishnanraman/behaviorcloningclassifier/README.md

 2. MINIMAL APPROACH - Use the fewest possible classes !!

 Reasons:
-All the writeups on Behavior Cloning ( See links below )
+All the writeups on Behavior Cloning indicate this is a regression problem ( See links below )

 https://medium.com/@ksakmann/behavioral-cloning-make-a-car-drive-like-yourself-dc6021152713